THEOplayer/react-native-theoplayer/doc/audio-control.md

 mixed audio streams.
 To enhance user experience, Android offers an API for apps to control **audio focus**, ensuring only one app possesses audio focus, thus delivering a more favorable user experience.

-This section details how `react-native-theoplayer` addresses changes in audio focus.
+This section details how `react-native-theoplayer` addresses changes in audio focus, which is available as of version 2.12.0.

 References:
 - [Android for Developers: Audio focus](https://developer.android.com/reference/android/media/AudioFocusRequest)